-Private ROW - This alternative as currently sited would place the new structures entirely within the existing private ROW.
+Private ROW - This alternative would place the new structures entirely within the existing private ROW.
 The impacted areas of the ROW are located at the edges of the properties and behind the existing Glamis Store, and the impacted parcel to the east of the rail line is currently undeveloped.
 On the western side, the location of the trail approach section is currently configured to minimize OHV traffic impacts in front of the store and along Wash Road.

-Some refinement of the approach alignment will likely occur in future phases and must be informed and facilitated by the planned development intent in the area.
-This alternative will interface with and impact the proposed development and these concerns will be considered as they relate to the crossing alternative development.
+Some refinement of the approach alignment will likely occur in future phases and will be facilitated by development plans for the property clarifying development intent in the area.
+This alternative could impact the proposed development and these concerns will be considered as they relate to the crossing alternative development.

 The assumed construction staging areas are also likely to be located on the private property parcels.